symfony/symfony-docs/cookbook/bundles/remove.rst

 2. Remove bundle configuration
 ------------------------------

-Now Symfony doesn't know about the bundle, you need to remove any configuration and routing configuration inside the ``app/config`` directory that refers to the bundle.
+Now that Symfony doesn't know about the bundle, you need to remove any configuration and routing configuration inside the ``app/config`` directory that refers to the bundle.